Is excellent support at a global scale even possible?

 Guess what?
 Those new local customers might not be your prime target, but English support turns them off.
 If it’s premature to hire a native speaker to keep them happy, you should still provide multi language support via email with automated translations.
 While your volumes are low, you can bootstrap this.
 Have an account executive or local employee proofread the outgoing messages, and customers won’t get robotic responses.

 Scenario 5: Create easy insights for managers

 Running a global support workforce is no easy task.
-To ensure consistency and quality, a central management team is usually in place to check the content of the requests and the flow of communication between customers and the Jira helpdesk.
+To ensure consistency and quality for all IT operations teams, a central management team is usually in place to check the content of requests and incidents, as well as the flow of communication between customers and the multilingual Service Desk hosted in Jira Service Management.
 This central management team will keep many metrics under control (including Jira Service Desk’s native SLA reports), but will keep a special eye on First Contact Resolutions (FCR).

 FCRs are the new golden metric for measuring customer satisfaction, so understandably every support manager wants to move the needle.
 It’s tough.
 To increment first contact resolutions you need to dig deep into the Jira Service Desk tickets, analyze them, and find common patterns that explain why some requests are not solved immediately.
 That’s when the underlying processes can be framed and eventually improved.

 Managers need to have full visibility, but they can’t speak every language.
 Additionally, keyword analysis and keyword-based reporting can’t handle content in multiple languages.
 This makes it even more important to read the tickets created in long-tail languages, where the support team might be newer or less specialised.
 In other words: quality assurance is more important in less mature language combinations… but managers find enormous linguistic barriers to dive into what’s happening.